cloudposse/terraform-aws-dynamic-subnets/docs/migration-v1-v2.md

 ```

 Because the Internet Gateway ID is now optional, you
-can create a "public" set of subnets but not have the routed directly
+can create a "public" set of subnets but not have them routed directly
 to the internet.
 You could, instead, route them to a Transit Gateway,
 VPC Endpoint, or other egress by adding your own entry into the route table.